How to Diagnose and Treat Cataracts

 How Can I Prevent Cataracts?

 There’s no sure-fire way to prevent cataracts.
 But you can make changes to your lifestyle and behavior that may reduce your risk.
+Find out how from the experts at WebMD.

 What to Expect From Cataract Surgery